Egyptian Walking onion

 Topsets (Bulbils)

-• Produced in mid to late summer at the top of the stems
+• Produced in summer at the top of the stems

 • Edible raw or cooked